-When the Authority, under Section 14 of the Act and with the approval of the Inspector of Municipalities, has determined that the amount of the assets in the sinking fund, together with the anticipated earnings for that fund, is greater than the amount which will be required to repay the debt or discharge the obligation and has declared that there is an anticipated surplus in the fund of a specified amount, the scheduled future payments of both principal and interest from clients under the related loan agreements are suspended.
+When the Authority, under Section 14 of the Act and with the approval of the Inspector of Municipalities, has determined that the amount of the assets in the sinking fund, together with the anticipated earnings for that fund, is greater than the amount which will be required to repay the debt or discharge the obligation and has declared that there is an anticipated surplus in the fund of a specified amount, the scheduled future payments of both principal and interest from clients under the related loan agreements are forgiven.

-8. Property and equipment
+7. Property and equipment

-Property and equipment represent the net book value of the leasehold improvements on the facilities out of which the Authority operates.
-The Authority entered into a 10 year lease agreement commencing June 1, 2013 and has incurred leasehold improvements of \$312,536 which is reflected net of accumulated depreciation of the building of \$50,536 (2013 - \$16,200).
+Property and equipment represents the net book value of the leasehold improvements on the facilities out of which the Authority operates.
+The Authority entered into a 10 year lease agreement commencing June 1, 2013 and has incurred leasehold improvements of \$335,134 which is reflected net of accumulated depreciation of the building of \$85,000 (2014 - \$50,536).